 \item \textit{Dependence on a trusted third party or component}: Conceptually speaking, our proposed model relies on a trusted third party or a trusted component of the global server -- the auditor model + the reference model + the public dataset.
 Such dependencies are widely used in cryptography.
-In some applications, such a trusted party or model may be difficult to found or established, e.g., when the clients do not have trust on each other and cannot agree on anything they can trust collectively.
-If it is possible to remove the trusted party/component or constructed a similar entity under a ``zero trust'' environment is an interesting future research direction.
+In some applications, such a trusted party or model may be difficult to find or establish, e.g., when the clients do not have trust in each other and cannot agree on anything they can trust collectively.
+Whether it is possible to remove the trusted party/component or construct a similar entity under a ``zero trust'' environment is an interesting future research direction.

 \item \textit{Sensitivity to ``small'' poison in updates}: The anomaly detection component of our proposed method still relies on a threshold to detect malicious clients, therefore it will not be able to detect ``small'' poisoning attacks.
-While in this case a single attacker may find it difficult to poison the global model, carefully coordinated colluding attacks of many malicious clients may be able to collectively make a difference.
-Detecting such small colluding poisoning attacks requires different approaches, and will be one interesting future research directions.
+While in this case, a single attacker may find it difficult to poison the global model, carefully coordinated colluding attacks of many malicious clients may be able to collectively make a difference.
+Detecting such small colluding poisoning attacks requires different approaches and will be one interesting future research direction.

 \item \textit{Limited experimental results}: Although we conducted many experiments, the existence of many poisoning attacks and different configurations of the FL system means that our experimental results do not cover all aspects of our proposed method.
-For instance, we used only three edge devices and one attacker, and therefore did not consider different combinations of multiple attackers who could launch different attacks with different parameters and some of them could collude.
+For instance, we used only three edge devices and one attacker and therefore did not consider different combinations of multiple attackers who could launch different attacks with different parameters, and some of them could collude.
 In the future, we plan to conduct a more comprehensive set of experiments to investigate more aspects of our proposed method's performance.

 \item \textit{More advanced attacks}: Our experiments were conducted with known poisoning attacks that are unaware of our proposed method.
 Some advanced attacks may be developed to target our proposed method with a better evasion rate.
 Such advanced attacks and how our proposed method can be further improved will be another direction of future research. \end{enumerate}